Compañía de Vinos Telmo Rodríguez

 - Telmo Rodríguez has been the most prominent advocate for vineyard-classification recognition in Rioja

-- Las Beatas (15 years of restoration) demonstrates patience-and-vineyard model for old-vine recovery
+- Las Beatas (fifteen years of restoration) demonstrates the patience-and-vineyard model for old-vine recovery

-- Bottlings range from accessible appellation-level to rarest single-vineyard releases across nine Spanish regions
+- Bottlings range from accessible appellation-level to rarest single-vineyard releases across ten Spanish regions

 - Telmo Rodríguez LZ Rioja$22-30Lanciego village-level Rioja from Lanzaga vineyards; the gateway to the Rioja side of the project at an honest price.Find →